robak86/hardwired/README.md

 ### Container configuration (root scope)

 The configuration is provided while creating a new container.
-It's similar to the [Scope Configuration](#scope-configuration), but allows also binding singletons.
-It also doesn't allow inheriting any values as there is no parent scope.
+It's similar to the [Scope Configuration](#scope-configuration), but it also allows binding singletons.
+Additionally, it doesn't allow inheriting any values as there is no parent scope.

 ```typescript
 import { container, configureContainer, fn } from 'hardwired';